 My first book was published by Doubleday in 1977.
 My second was published by a tiny publisher about 20 years later.
 I didn't like the books or my earnings.

 In 2008 I formed Silver Sands Books, intending to publish exactly one book.
-Publishing is addictive, and I've published over 20 books so far.
+Publishing is addictive, and I've published about 40 books so far.

 If an author uses the services of a "self-publishing company," is the author really engaged in self-publishing?

 If an author forms her own publishing company, is that the same as paying Outskirts Press or Xlibris to do the work?

 Even "indie publishing" has been co-opted -- by the Author Solutions brands.

 Now I'll say I'm a writer, publisher, author -- or "author and publisher."
 Benjamin Franklin and Bennet Cerf were authors and publishers, so the description works well, even though I'm not in their league.
 I have one business card that identifies me as a publisher and another one for me as an author.
 Cards are inexpensive business-builders and I can afford to have several.
 I get mine from VistaPrint.

 No one seems to care about the business mechanism behind my books.
 If anyone asks, I sometimes say I'm one of the owners of the company that publishes my books.
 I don't have to explain that the other owner is my wife -- not Bain Capital or Warren Buffet.